Does solar work during a blackout?

 The most common solar system installation is a grid-tied solar system.
 However, a hybrid solar or battery-coupled system is another commonly available option.

-For example, if the grid is down for a prolonged period, you will only have the solar system to charge the batteries.
+For example, if the grid is down for a prolonged period, you will only have the solar power system to charge the batteries.
 Additionally, overcast and rainy weather can compromise PV generation capacity, requiring battery preservation.

-It will protect you from ever-rising electricity bills.
+Protecting you from ever-rising electricity bills.

 Subscribe